 But be sure to provide context.

 Read about creating a tile with just a number.

-Put the most important information in the upper corner
+Place the most important information

-Use the right visualization for the data and format it for easy reading
+Use the right visualization for the data

 Avoid visualization variety for the sake of variety.
 Visualizations should paint a picture and be easy to "read" and interpret.
 For some data and visualizations, a simple graphic visualization is enough.
 But other data may call for a more-complex visualization - be sure to make use of titles and labels and other customization to help the reader.

-- Be consistent with chart scales on axes, chart dimension ordering and also the colors used for dimension values within charts.
+- Be consistent with chart scales on axes, chart dimension ordering, and also the colors used for dimension values within charts.

 - Don’t mix levels of precision and time.
 Make sure that time frames are well understood.
 Don’t have one chart that has last month next to filtered charts from a specific month of the year.